SixArm/gitconfig-settings/README.md

 ## Alias commands

-A few of our favorite commands:
+Here are some of our favorites; for the complete list, see `gitconfig.d`.

 Get all updates to our project: